kamblevivek02/kamblevivek02.github.io/index.md

 ## My Approach

 <div class="approach-text">
-  <p>I firmly believe in a simple principle: <strong>prevention is better than cure</strong>.
+  <p class="italic-text">I firmly believe in a simple principle: prevention is better than cure.
 Every solution I build is grounded in trusted industry best practices and designed to mitigate risk before it becomes a problem.</p>

   <p>With 16 years of IT experience across multiple geographies, I bridge the gap between business objectives and technical requirements.
 Translating complex risks into clear, actionable strategies that resonate with stakeholders at every level is something I am skilled at doing.
 Whether collaborating with cross-functional teams or presenting to executive leadership, my focus is always on practical outcomes.</p>
 </div>